gholt/blackfridaytext/README.md

 [API Documentation](http://godoc.org/github.com/gholt/blackfridaytext)

-The master branch is the latest stable version.
-Other branches like v1 are also stable versions.
-The dev branch is the latest development work.
+This is the latest development area for the package.
+For a stable version of the package, see http://github.com/gholt/blackfridaytext-v1

 > Copyright 2014 Gregory Holt.
 All rights reserved.
 > Use of this source code is governed by a BSD-style